-Before joining the Rosenbaum Law Group as an attorney, Aaron worked for six years as a paralegal at our firm.
+Before rejoining the Rosenbaum Law Group as an attorney, Aaron worked for six years as a paralegal at our firm.
 During this time he observed and recognized the powerful role lawyers can play in obtaining justice for people whose lives are turned upside down because of another person's negligence.
 He attended the Willamette University College of Law with the goal of becoming a lawyer who helps people, not corporations like insurance companies.
 At Willamette, he served as the Editor in Chief of the Willamette Law Review and graduated Magna Cum Laude.
 Because of the above, Aaron possesses a unique blend of legal, practical, and administrative experience that enables him to effectively represent his clients in their battle with insurance companies.

 Outside the office, Aaron enjoys spending time with his family; reading; cooking; playing futsal and soccer; riding his bike and hiking; and rooting for the Timbers, Arsenal Football Club, and Denver Broncos.
 RCTID.

 - Colorado State University, BA, 2003

 - Willamette University College of Law, JD, 2014